gzaffin/pmdmini/README.md

 $ make pmdplay
 ```

 The following steps build `pmdplay.exe` on a Windows o.s. box with MSVC, vcpkg, SDL2 installed with vcpkg.
-Both MSVC and vcpkg have git, let's suppose git is in path environment for Windows command prompt console or Window PowerShell.
+Both MSVC and vcpkg have git, let's suppose git is in path environment for Windows command prompt console or Windows PowerShell console.
 Choosing Windows command prompt console.

 ```windows command-line interface